qwiix21/Roblox-ESP-script/README.md

 The author is not responsible for misuse of this code.

-🔧 Technical Details
+#🔧 Technical Details
 Script Type: ESP (Extra Sensory Perception) System Original Author: ExluZive
-Improved by: Quiw21
+Improved by: Qwiix21
 Features: Player highlighting, health display, distance tracking, item detection

+#⚠️ USE AT YOUR OWN RISK - FOR LEARNING PURPOSES ONLY ⚠️